 APSA’s Public Engagement Program promotes dialogue between political scientists and the public to foster better understanding of political science and share insights from the discipline with broad audiences.
 The program supports political scientists with resources, training, and opportunities to share their research.
-It also connects the public—including policymakers and the media—to information from the discipline through public talks, online video library, and other resources.

 - Communications Training Workshops: These workshops for political scientists introduce the hows and whys of public engagement and discuss tools and tips for effective communication with the media, policymakers, and the public.